Mnux9/mnux9.github.io/p/wx-station/wx-station.md

 ### Solar charger + power monitoring
 For powering this station with a solar panel I got a cheap CN3065 solar charger module which I placed inside of the weather staion on a second
 "panel" which I can fold out.
 There is also a purple INA3221 power (voltage & current) monitoring module which monitors: solar, battery and electronics power.
+24. 5.
+2025

 <img src="images/power-folded-out.jpg"
      alt="Markdown Monster icon"
      style="float: left; margin-bottom:10px; margin-right: 10px; width:100% ; padding-bottom: 4%" />

 ### Solar panel
 With the solar charger I got this 1W solar panel for which I printed a mount.
-So far (during the summer) it seems to be producing enough power to sustain the station indefinitely, however this might change as I start to add more sensors and days start getting shorter.
+So far (during the summer) it seems to be producing enough power to sustain the station indefinitely, however this might change as I start to add more sensors and days start getting shorter.  <div style="text-align: right"> your-text-here </div>

 <img src="images/panel.jpg"
      alt="Markdown Monster icon"